 Graduate students who are U.S. citizens and permanent residents are eligible for all education loan programs.
-International students may borrow from private sources through the private loan programs MIT offers, but not from federal programs.
+International students may borrow from private sources, but not from federal programs.

 Because these loans are based on financial need, you must file a financial aid application to be considered.

 You have to apply for these loans, but there are no financial need guidelines to qualify.